LeNooby09/social-app/docs/build.md

 After you do `yarn ios` and `yarn android` once, you can later just run `yarn web` and then press either `i` or `a` to open iOS and Android emulators respectively which is much faster.
 However, if you make native changes, you'll have to do `yarn prebuild -p ios` and `yarn prebuild -p android` and then `yarn ios` and `yarn android` again before you can continue with the same workflow.

 ### Tips

+#### Troubleshooting: ENOSPC (System limit for number of file watchers reached)

+On Linux, Metro or other tooling may fail with an error like:

+> Error: ENOSPC: System limit for number of file watchers reached

+This is an OS limit, not an app bug.
+Increase inotify watcher limits:

+- Temporary (until reboot):
+  - sudo sysctl fs.inotify.max_user_watches=524288
+  - sudo sysctl fs.inotify.max_user_instances=1024
+- Persistent:
+  - echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf
+  - echo fs.inotify.max_user_instances=1024 | sudo tee -a /etc/sysctl.conf
+  - sudo sysctl -p

+If you cannot change sysctl values, close other processes that watch many files (IDEs, other dev servers), or run web bundling (webpack) instead of native bundling temporarily.

 - Copy the `.env.example` to `.env` and fill in any necessary tokens.
 (The Sentry token is NOT required; see instructions below if you want to enable Sentry.)
 - To run on the device, add `--device` to the command (e.g. `yarn android --device`).
 To build in production mode (slower build, faster app), also add `--variant release` on Android or `--configuration Release` on iOS.